estherchee/ToDo/README.md

 1. Download **ToDo** app repository from https://github.com/estherchee/ToDo
 2. Open a command prompt window and navigate to the directory where you saved the java program (ToDo.jar).
+3. Make sure a folder with the name *data* is available in the app package.
-3. On the command prompt window, type java -jar ToDo.jar
+4. On the command prompt window, type
+   `java -jar ToDo.jar`

-4. Now **ToDo** app is successfully running on the terminal.
+5. Now **ToDo** app is successfully running on the terminal.

   *** **What can a user do with ToDo app:**
 1. Once the app is successfully run on terminal, a user will see the main menu with 4 options:

    ![Picture1](https://github.com/estherchee/ToDo/blob/master/Screenshots/ToDoMainMenu.png)